About us

 Annabella Sandri Fuentes Annabella Sandri Fuentes

-Co-coordinadora académica de la Diplomatura a distancia en Derechos Económicos, Sociales, Culturales y Ambientales
+Coordinadora académica de la Diplomatura a distancia en Derechos Económicos, Sociales, Culturales y Ambientales

-Abogada (UBA), Magíster en Derechos Humanos y Democratización para América Latina y el Caribe (UNSAM-CIEP), Doctoranda en Derecho Internacional (UBA).
-Docente regular de la materia Derecho Internacional Público y docente interina de la materia Derecho Humanos y Garantías (Facultad de Derecho, UBA) Investigadora formada en diversos proyectos UBACYT.
-Abogada en la Dirección Nacional de Asuntos y Controversias Internacionales, Procuración del Tesoro de la Nación.
+Abogada (UBA).
+Magíster en Derechos Humanos y Democratización para América Latina y el Caribe (UNSAM-CIEP).
+Doctoranda en Derecho Internacional (UBA).
+Docente regular de la materia "Derecho Internacional Público" y docente interina de la materia "Derecho Humanos y Garantías" (Facultad de Derecho, UBA) Investigadora formada en diversos proyectos UBACYT.
+Abogada en la Dirección Nacional de Asuntos y Controversias Internacionales de la Procuración del Tesoro de la Nación.

-Andrea Schuster Agustin Falchetti
+Agust�n Falchetti Agustin Falchetti

 Pasante

-Andrea Schuster Florencia Arias Cádiz
+Florencia Arias Cádiz Florencia Arias Cádiz

 Pasante

-Andrea Schuster Francisca Villares Ron
+Francisca Villares Ron Francisca Villares Ron

 Pasante